 In the summer of 1969, Virginia was hit with the Mid-Atlantic’s deadliest hurricane disaster of the 20th century.
 Category 5 storm Hurricane Camille battered the Gulf Coast before traveling inland and unleashing concentrated, record-breaking rainfall over Virginia.
 The deluge caused flash flooding and landslides that swept away roads, bridges, trees and homes.
 The storm killed more than 113 people and did more than $116 million in damages in Virginia, according to Virginia Humanities.

 Herbert A. French/Buyenlarge/Getty Images

-While the nation's capital has endured plenty of nor'easters, one of the most devastating and most famous is the Knickerbocker Storm of 1922.
+While the nation's capital is one of the safest cities in the world, it has endured plenty of nor'easters, including the Knickerbocker Storm of 1922.
 A record-breaking 28 inches of snow was dumped on D.C. from Jan.
 27-28.
 The storm was named after the capital's largest movie theater, the Knickerbocker, the roof of which collapsed under the weight of all the wet snow during a silent film screening.
 The cave-in killed 98 people and injured 130, making it one of the deadliest disasters in Washington's history.